Mayborn Science Theater announces July show schedule

-The Mayborn Science Theater, located on the campus of Central Texas College, recently announced its show lineup for the month of July.
+The Mayborn Science Theater, located on the campus of Central Texas College in Killeen, recently announced its show lineup for the month of July.
 The schedule includes Saturday shows, weekday matinees, Laser Friday and a tour of the night sky.

 The Saturday show schedule starts at 11 a.m. with “Kaluoka’hina: The Enchanted Reef.”
 A one-of-a-kind tropical reef hidden in the vast oceans of our planet is full of adventure and mystery.
 After a volcano catastrophe threatens to destroy the reef, two young fish must restore the magic of their home and save the enchanted reef.
 The humorous adventure is filled with many informative details about the fantastic world under water.